m5c/OAuth2SpringBootDemo/README.md

 "http://127.0.0.1:8084/oauth/token?grant_type=refresh_token&refresh_token=qMQEuZRnMWIuA2MghtsN8JojPEA="
 ```

 Again, the reply is JSON object with a new pair of *access token* and *refresh token*.
-The expiry is reset to the initial value.
+The expiry is reset to the initial value (300 seconds).

 ```json
 {